‘Days Of Our Lives’ Spoilers: Stephen Nichols Officially Leaving The Role Of Steve Johnson, Releases Statement

-Days of our Lives spoilers reveal that the character of Steve Johnson will soon be exiting Salem.
+Days of Our Lives spoilers reveal that the character of Steve Johnson will soon be exiting Salem.
 Actor Stephen Nichols had been in contract negotiations with the NBC soap, but recently walked away and has released a statement about his departure from the show.

-According to a June 28 report by Soap Hub, Stephen Nichols leaving Days of our Lives doesn’t come as a huge shock since it has been rumored for weeks now.
+According to a June 28 report by Soap Hub, Stephen Nichols leaving Days of Our Lives doesn’t come as a huge shock since it has been rumored for weeks now.
 However, it’s officially confirmed this week, and many viewers are not happy about losing the character of Steve Johnson, a longtime favorite among many die-hard fans.

 Although Stephen Nichols quit filming in April, fans will see the character of Steve “Patch” Johnson continue to air until this fall due to the soap’s advanced filming schedule.
-The report reveals that DOOL seemingly wanted to continue on the storyline between Steve and his wife Kayla Brady (Mary Beth Evans), and will now have to figure out how to write Steve out of Salem in a somewhat believable way, as he’ll be leaving behind his wife and son, Tripp (Lucas Adams).
+The report reveals that DOOL seemingly wanted to continue on the storyline between Steve and his wife, Kayla Brady (Mary Beth Evans), and will now have to figure out how to write Steve out of Salem in a somewhat believable way, as he’ll be leaving behind his wife and son, Tripp (Lucas Adams).

-After the news broke of his exit from Days of our Lives, Stephen Nichols released a statement about his departure via his Twitter account, and revealed that he still believes there are many more stories to be told in the lives of Steve and Kayla.
+After the news broke of his exit from Days of Our Lives, Stephen Nichols released a statement about his departure via his Twitter account, and revealed that he still believes there are many more stories to be told in the lives of Steve and Kayla.

 @nbcdays #Days #loveandfriendship #patchandkaylaforever pic.twitter.com/O183eVmIs9